List of Danny Phantom characters: Sidney Poindexter

-Sidney Poindexter is a nerdy teenager from the 1950s.
+Sidney Poindexter (voiced by Peter MacNicol) is a ghost of a nerdy teenage boy from the 1950s.
 He was known as the most bullied student of Casper High and thus, holds a soft spot and great concern for those who suffered as much as he did.
-Stuffed into his locker many times, Sidney haunted it for around fifty years, leaving only a mirror behind, a gateway to the dimension that he's trapped in.
+Stuffed into his locker many times, Sidney haunted it for around fifty years, leaving only a mirror behind, a gateway to the dimension that he is trapped in.
 Able to free himself after meeting Danny, Sidney antagonized Danny, believing him to be a bully when he catches Danny pulling a prank on Dash.

 Poindexter took over Danny's body and used it to gain popularity while Danny became stuck in Sidney's body and world and was tormented daily.
 He managed to get Sam and Tucker to the mirror gateway where he proved he was the real Danny.
 Using trickery, the trio lured Sidney into his own mirror.
 He and Danny fought, regaining their own bodies in the process.
 He eventually gains freedom from his ghostly prison and a bit of popularity in the Ghost School inside the Ghost Zone.